Sturgeon Reach: Shifting Currents At The Heart of the Fraser

 About Sturgeon Reach

-Sturgeon Reach is the name some have given to a stretch of the Fraser River betStuween Hope and Pitt Meadows, where its flow slows, and it deposits the gravel it's been carrying out of the province's interior.
-Its story is one of rocks and stones, from its geological origins, from the mythic beginnings of human settlement, and from the arrival of Simon Fraser through to the onslaught dykes and roads and bridges and foundations that today threaten the river's essential nature.
+Sturgeon Reach is the name some have given to a stretch of the Fraser River between Hope and Pitt Meadows, where its flow slows, and it deposits the gravel it's been carrying from the province's interior.
+Its story is one of rocks and stones, from its geological origins, from the mythic beginnings of human settlement, and from the arrival of Simon Fraser through to the onslaught of dykes and roads and bridges and foundations that today threaten the river's essential nature.

 Sturgeon Reach hosts an incredible array of life, from giant black cottonwoods to a creature that dates from the age of dinosaurs –– the remarkable white sturgeon.
 This stretch of river is the spawning ground for major salmon runs.
 And for millennia, it has also been the home of the Sto:lo Indians.